brookslobe/adventofcode/2022/experience.md

 - Some nice use of regex
 - Used a _list comprehension_ (wow, such python!)
 - Multi transfer between stacks would ideally be a function, that feels bug-prone otherwise

+## Day 06
+- Fairly easy to implement queue in python, just like stack
+- Should look how to iterate by character within input file, rather than nested iteration within lines
+- Set as unique count check seems like a good option
+- Technically should have made into function and returned...only one line in the input, but only broke out of the inner loop
+- Had to guess whether packet start indicator and message start indicator could share characters...feel like in the real world they wouldn't?
+Requiring identification of packet start (and then message start afterwards).